lizziepear/lizziepear.github.io/README.md

 * Blog posts: non-collapsible navbar is slightly taller than the normal navbar
 * Footer: on extra-small screens the footer text extends over 2 lines
     * To do: change footer text for xs screens to '(c) Whitethorn Morris 2020'

+## Copyright

+All content (including photos) is Copyright (c) Whitethorn Morris 2020, and may not be reproduced without permission.